yohannisberg/angular-assessment/README.md

 ``9``
   Host your solution on github pages.
-    - Open the terminal to where this assessment is
+    - Open the terminal to where this assessment is.
     - Add and commit all of your completed code.
-    - Type git checkout -b gh-pages
+    - Type git checkout -b gh-pages.
-    - Type git push -u origin gh-pages
+    - Type git push -u origin gh-pages.
     - Find your account name on github and insert it into this url http://YourGithubAccountName.github.io/angular-assessment
     - Open that url to make sure it works, then send that url to your assigned mentor!

-# Congratulations! you have finished the assessment
+# Congratulations!
+You have finished the assessment.